Digital-Preservation-Finland/upload-rest-api/docs/endusers/endusers.rst

     sudo yum install curl jq

 If you choose not to install jq, ignore all pipes to jq for the remainder of this tutorial i.e. strip "| jq" from all the commands.
-Finally, let's make some fake data that we want to upload to the filestorage::
+Finally, let's create some fake data that we want to upload to the filestorage::

     mkdir -p data/test1 data/test2